troyharvey/pubsub/README.md

-# PubSub for Lumen & Laravel
+# PubSub

 [![Coverage Status](https://img.shields.io/codecov/c/github/generationtux/pubsub.svg?maxAge=2592000?style=flat)](https://codecov.io/gh/generationtux/pubsub/)

-PubSub is a push notification system for your backend. `Publishers` add `Messages` to a `Topic` and `Subscribers` receive the message as a push notification.
+PubSub is a push notification system for your Lumen (and Laravel) backend systems. `Publishers` add `Messages` to a `Topic` and `Subscribers` receive the message as a push notification.
 Think of it as
 [Laravel Echo](https://laravel.com/docs/5.3/broadcasting) for microservices.